Don't Tell Me (Blancmange song)

-"Don't Tell Me" is a song by English synth-pop duo Blancmange, released in March 1984 as the third single from their second studio album Mange Tout (1984).
+"Don't Tell Me" is a song by the English synth-pop duo Blancmange, released on 6 April 1984 as the third single from their second studio album Mange Tout (1984).
 Written by Neil Arthur and Stephen Luscombe, and produced by Peter Collins, "Don't Tell Me" reached No. 8 in the UK and remained in the charts for ten weeks.
-A music video was filmed in Valencia to promote the single.
+A music video was filmed in Valencia, Spain, to promote the single.

 Critical reception

 Upon release, Debbi Voller of Number One stated: "Blancmange are back with a joyous and uplifting romp that could make them the flavour of the month.
 This song's so bouncy it sounds as if [it was] recorded on a highly sprung trampoline."
 Tom Hibbert of Smash Hits commented: "Neil Arthur sings of climbing mountains, touching skies and other unlikely physical feats to an energetic electro-pop backing that, if not thoroughly satisfying, contains a certain perky appeal."
 Billboard considered the song to have "an engaging melody with jagged and exotic studio effects".

 In a retrospective review of Mange Tout (1984), Bill Cassel of AllMusic considered the song to be "nigh irresistible".
 Paul Scott-Bates of Louder Than War described the song as "poppy and catchy" with a "towering chorus".
 He added that it "maybe came the closest to repeating the Eastern sound of "Living on the Ceiling"."